Riding Historic Route 66 on Motorcycle

 Alignments of the road changed often over the years, as improved sections of highway were constructed.

-Out on the open road ... riding Route 66 on motorcycle in the western USA
+Out on the open road ... riding Route 66 on motorcycles in the western USA

 The passage of the Federal Highway Act of 1956 sounded the death knell for the old road, and gradually segments were replaced with new, safer superhighways.